Entrepreneurship - statistical indicators

 The average employment of the population of five-year-old enterprises still operating in 2018 was the lowest (fewer than 2 persons) in Sweden Slovenia and Czechia.
 On the other hand, the highest average employment of five-year-old enterprises was recorded for Bulgaria and Latvia, where these enterprises accounted for an average of 4 persons employed in the business sector.

 Employment contribution of two-year-old enterprises dominant over five-year-old enterprise population

 An analysis of the role of the two-year-old and five-year-old survivor enterprises results in a different outcome if looking at the absolute employment contribution of these enterprises instead of the growth in average size.
-Based on Figure 6, it is quite clear that in all countries - except in Belgium - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
+Based on Figure 6, it is quite clear that in all countries - except in Romania and Croatia - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
 This can be partly explained by the fact that the population of five-year-old enterprises has been reduced every year, since not all enterprises that started up 5 years previously have survived during the period.
 However, typically in half of the countries the employment shares of two-year-old and five-year-old enterprises are quite close, while the other half of the countries show a considerable dominance in employment of two-year-old enterprises over the five-year-old ones.

-High Growth enterprises connected to entrepreneurship
+High-Growth enterprises connected to entrepreneurship